streamlit/docs/content/api/mutate.md

 ---
-title: Mutate data
+title: Mutate charts
-category: Reference Guides / API Reference
+slug: /reference-guides/api-reference/mutate
 ---

-# Mutate data
+# Mutate charts

 With Streamlit you can modify the data within an existing element (chart, table, dataframe).